-Man on computer next to a swimming poolAs a counsellor and therapist specialising in pornography use problems, these are questions I am asked often.
-Both men and women contact me seeking help, either for themselves or their partners, around use of pornography and dating websites.
-Sometimes they are concerned or convinced there is a mental health or medical condition involved and want to take advantage of the Australian Medicare rebate for psychology consultations.
-So I thought I should explain how the Medicare rebate works and under what circumstances this and other forms of health insurance are available.
+Meeting with a Medicare provider for porn addiction can be a source of support and treatment.
+Both men and women contact me seeking help, either for themselves or their partners.
+Sometimes it is around use of pornography and sometimes for dating websites.
+Sometimes they seeking mental health treatment for pornography addiction .
+They are looking to access a Medicare rebate for psychology consultations.
+I’ll now explain how the Medicare rebate works and under what circumstances this and other forms of health insurance are available.

-Can I be Diagnosed with Addiction to Pornography or Dating Websites?
+Can a Doctor Diagnose Me with Addiction to Pornography or Dating Websites?

-However, my own professional experience is that many people presenting with concerns about what they believe is excessive use of pornography or dating sites will eventually be diagnosed with a particular mental health condition provided they see a GP.
-Often the diagnosis they receive will be a form of depression or anxiety (or a combination of both), diagnoses related to grief or loss, mood disorders (e.g. bipolar), post-traumatic stress (e.g. PTSD) or adjustment disorders.
-Very occasionally it could be a form of sexual dysfunction not caused by organic disorder or disease.
-These kinds of conditions are often present alongside relationship difficulties, work stress, sleep difficulties, domestic violence or a particular physical illness or health condition.
+Most people seeking a Medicare provider for porn addiction treatment can be diagnosed with a particular mental health condition.
+Often the diagnosis they receive will be a form of depression or anxiety (or a combination of both).
+Otherwise it could be a diagnosis related to grief or loss, mood disorders (e.g. bipolar), post-traumatic stress (e.g. PTSD) or adjustment disorders.
+These kinds of conditions are often present alongside relationship difficulties, work stress, sleep difficulties, domestic violence or a particular physical illness.

 Ash Rehn (private and confidential)